With the end of the financial year just behind us, it’s now time to share some handy tips about lodging your tax return.

 2. Don’t leave out any income

-When filling out your tax return it is important to be sure not to leave out any assets, finances or cash,
+When filling out your tax return it is important to be sure not to leave out any assets, finances or cash, otherwise serious penalties may apply to you.
+Being thorough and accurate when declaring your assessable income is key.

 To see what the ATO requires you to declare click here.